LexxaRRioo/dezoomcamp23-project/README.md

 * Yandex Managed Clickhouse as OLAP DB
 * Terraform as IaC tool to spin up Clickhouse cluster and VM
 * Yandex Datalens as BI tool for dashboarding
-* Nothing for orchestration because it's single run of ELT
+* Nothing for orchestration because it's a single run of EL and T

 ![DEZ_project drawio](https://user-images.githubusercontent.com/63540060/235530006-03517b74-4663-4215-b7c6-f0fbfe98138b.png)